2026 Paris vs Barcelona for Families: Honest Guide

 What Paris Does Better

 The Louvre is free for under-18s of any nationality — all kids in your family walk in at zero cost regardless of passport.
 Adult tickets run €22 for EEA residents and €32 for non-EEA in 2026.
-A family of four with two kids under 18 pays €44-€64 total — a genuinely low entry fee for a top-three world museum.
+A family of four with two kids under 18 pays €44-€64 total — a low entry fee for a top-three world museum.
 Book a timed slot.

 The Eiffel Tower charges €9.20 for kids 4-11 and €36.70 for adults at the summit by lift in 2026, or €6.00 and €23.50 for 2nd-floor-only.
 A family of four (2 adults, 2 kids 4-11) pays €91.80 for summit access.
 Many parents stop at the 2nd floor — views are still excellent, and lines move faster.

 Disneyland Paris is the trump card.
-The 40-50 minute RER A ride to Marne-la-Vallée-Chessy makes it genuinely doable as a day trip.
+The 40-50 minute RER A ride to Marne-la-Vallée-Chessy makes it doable as a day trip.
 Dated 1-Day 1-Park tickets start at €56-€62 (adult, off-peak) and 1-Day 2-Park at €89-€114.
 Kids under 3 are free.
 For families with kids 4-11, it's usually worth the €500+ add-on.
 Jardin du Luxembourg is the free backup — sailboat pond, playground, carousel, picnic grass.

 What Barcelona Does Better

 Barcelona is cheaper at the turnstile.
 Sagrada Família is free for under-11s (max two children under 11 per accompanying adult), with adult tickets at €26 or €36 with tower access in 2026.
 Park Güell charges €18 adults, €13.50 for kids 7-12, and free for under-7s.
-A family of four with kids aged 6 and 9 pays €71.50 for both sites combined — less than the Eiffel Tower summit alone.
+A family of four with kids aged 6 and 9 pays €101.50 for both sites combined — slightly more than the €91.80 Eiffel Tower summit.

 Then there's the beach.
 Paris has nothing like it.
 Barceloneta Beach sits a 20-minute metro ride from Plaça de Catalunya, with stepped-up lifeguard service roughly May 30 through September 13, 10:30 AM to 7:30 PM in peak season.
 Park Güell is peak Gaudí for kids — mosaics to touch, the dragon stairway, city views.
 L'Aquarium de Barcelona at Port Vell is the rainy-day backup with an 80-meter shark tunnel (about €25 adult / €18 child in 2026).